 Among other activities, the Institute is holding a series of annual symposia to address strategic and tactical issues related to international cross-border mergers, acquisitions and strategic investments, and the underlying forces, constraints, trends and developments that are shaping or impeding important cross-border transactions.

 The Institute has held a series of symposia, starting with its inaugural symposium in Beijing on June 12-13, 2008, and followed by

-The Institute is planning its fifth symposium for October 23, 2014 in Shanghai.
+The Institute is planning its sixth symposium for May 2016 in London.